 Method 1: Start a video course

-First, create a group f teacher and students.
-Then click the camera icon corner, and click New Meeting to start a video course in the group.
+First, create a group for teachers and students.
+Then click the camera icon in the upper right corner, and click New Meeting to start a video course in the group.

-Alternatively, you can click the + icon on homepage and ew eeting.
+Alternatively, you can click the + icon on Feishu homepage and select New Meeting.

 Note: You need to authorize Feishu to access the microphone and camera of your current device when initiating or joining a meeting for the first time.